chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-05-01-fine-types-arent-the-worst.md

     - javascript
 ---

 Okay, so I don't like TypeScript all that much.
-It feels restrictive, so much has to be typed, and I feel my JavaScript code is clean enough as it is.
+It feels restrictive, so much has to be typed (if you'll pardon the pun), and I feel my JavaScript code is clean enough as it is.
 While this is true enough for me, I've recently worked on a project with a pretty extensive JavaScript codebase with quite a few functions and generally speaking, a lot is going on.
 It's not callback hell (well…) but there's a sort of cascading call of functions, so you want to know what's going on at a glance, especially when dealing with a bunch of APIs.

 Here's a short, simplified example of a potential API returning data about a concert event: